Forced organ harvesting from Falun Gong practitioners in China: Short organ transplant wait times

-Vulnerability of Falun Gong practitioners
+Detention of Falun Gong practitioners

 Since 1999, hundreds of thousands of Falun Gong practitioners have been detained in re-education through labor camps, prisons, and other detention facilities in China, making them the largest group of prisoners of conscience in the country.
 In 2008, the U.S. Department of State cited estimates that half of China's official labor camp population of 250,000 were Falun Gong practitioners, and a 2013 report by Amnesty International found that Falun Gong practitioners comprised between 30 and 100 percent of detainees in the labor camps studied.

 Former Chinese prisoners have also reported that Falun Gong practitioners consistently received the "longest sentences and worst treatment" in the camps, and that they are singled out for torture and abuse.
 In 2006, a study by the UN's Special Rapporteur on Torture noted that 66% of reported cases from China involved Falun Gong victims.
 Thousands of Falun Gong practitioners have died or been killed in custody, often under disputed circumstances.
 Family members of the deceased have reported being denied an autopsy; in some instances bodies were summarily cremated without the family's consent.
 Analysts and rights groups have pointed to several factors that drive the especially severe treatment against Falun Gong practitioners in custody.
 These include directives issued from central government or Communist Party authorities; incentives and quota systems that encourage abuse; a sense of impunity in the event of deaths in custody; and the effects of the state propaganda that dehumanizes and vilifies Falun Gong practitioners.

 The large numbers of Falun Gong prisoners in custody has led researchers to identify them as a likely source for organs.
 According to Gutmann's research, other marginalized prisoner groups may also have been targeted, including ethnic Tibetans and Uyghurs who reside predominantly in China's western regions.
 However, for reasons of geographic proximity, Falun Gong practitioners are more likely to be targeted.
 In addition, because their spiritual practice prohibits smoking or consumption of alcohol, they tend to be comparatively healthy.

 In the context of organ harvesting Kilgour and Matas point to a further source of vulnerability.
 Namely, in order to protect family members from punishment by security agencies, many detained Falun Gong practitioners refuse to give their names or other personally identifying information to police.
 "Though this refusal to identify themselves was done for protection purposes, it may have had the opposite effect.
 It is easier to victimize a person whose whereabouts is unknown to family members than a person whose location the family knows," says their report.
 Kilgour and Matas wrote that they had yet to meet or hear of any Falun Gong practitioners who were safely released from custody after refusing to identify themselves, despite the prevalence of this practice.
 Similarly, Ethan Gutmann reports that in over a hundred interviews with former prisoners, he encountered only one Falun Gong practitioner who had remained nameless while in custody, and "her organs were even more worn out than my own."